NuvexAI/Nuvex/README.md

 ## Vision

-DeepCore's vision is to become the industry standard platform for Web3 intelligent agents, achieving seamless integration of artificial intelligence and blockchain technology.
+Nuvex AI's vision is to become the industry standard platform for Web3 intelligent agents, achieving seamless integration of artificial intelligence and blockchain technology.
 We believe that by providing powerful, flexible, and user-friendly tools, we can greatly accelerate Web3 innovation, enabling developers to build smarter and more efficient decentralized applications.

-As AI technology and the blockchain ecosystem continue to evolve, DeepCore will continue to evolve, providing cutting-edge solutions that enable developers to build intelligent agents that not only understand blockchain data but can also make intelligent decisions and automatically execute complex operations, bringing greater value to end users.
+As AI technology and the blockchain ecosystem continue to evolve, Nuvex AI will continue to evolve, providing cutting-edge solutions that enable developers to build intelligent agents that not only understand blockchain data but can also make intelligent decisions and automatically execute complex operations, bringing greater value to end users.

 ## Contributions

 We welcome community contributions!
-If you're interested in participating in DeepCore's development, please check our contribution guidelines.
+If you're interested in participating in Nuvex AI's development, please check our contribution guidelines.